 A couple of months ago, a friend of mine asked me if I was interested in some black walnuts that his neighbor had growing on his property.
-As some one who forages and gardens, I said of course I am interested.
+As someone who forages and gardens, I said, of course, I am interested.
 This was my first time opening, drying and preserving black walnuts.
 I thought it would be a fun to give it a try.
 These walnuts are good to use in baked bread, eaten whole or covered in maple syrup.
-When I brought the basket of black walnuts home my first though was ” This is going to take a while!”.
+When I bought the basket of black walnuts home my first thought was ” This is going to take a while!”.

 What are Black Walnuts?